-From last two decades Pakistan faced devastating challenges due to climate change, floods, heavy rains and earthquakes which not only destroyed infrastructure but also endangered the general public health standard.
-Due to congested cities, insufficient hygienic services, poor vaccination, unsafe portable water, and massive number of migrants, Pakistan is susceptible tohuge epidemics of different vector borne diseases and water borne infections [1].
-The most swiftly spreading, vector borne viral infection in the world is Dengue fever(DF)[2].
-According to WHO estimations, about 50 million dengue viral infections transpireglobally each year and two fifths of the world's population is at threat of dengue infection.
+From last two decades, Pakistan faced devastating challenges due to climate change, floods, heavy rains and earthquakes, which not only destroyed infrastructure but also endangered the general public health standard.
+Due to congested cities, insufficient hygienic services, poor vaccination, unsafe portable water, and massive number of migrants, Pakistan is susceptible to huge epidemics of different vector borne diseases and water borne infections [1].
+The most swiftly spreading, vector borne viral infection in the world is Dengue fever (DF) [2].
+According to WHO estimations, about 50 million dengue viral infections transpire globally each year and two fifths of the world's population is at threat of dengue infection.
 In Pakistan, the first major outbreak of Dengue fever was documented in 1994-1995 in Karachi [3].
 Due to Dengue fever (DF), annually seasonal outbreaks were observed each year prevailing in Pakistan.
-The statecountersigned a major epidemic of dengue fever in Punjab, the vilest affected region with 203 deathsand over 250,000 suspected cases reported from this outbreak in 2011.
-Another DF was reported from District-Swat(KP) in August 2013, where numbers of cases were 3,177 [4].
+The state counter signed a major epidemic of dengue fever in Punjab, the vilest affected region with 203 deaths and over 250,000 suspected cases reported from this outbreak in 2011.
+Another DF was reported from District-Swat (KP) in August 2013, number of cases were 3,177 [4].

 Dengue Virus (DENV) is an envelope, positive single-stranded RNA genome of genus flavivirus belongs to family Flaviviridae.
 DENV devises developed four diverse serologic subtypes; DENV-1, DENV-2, DENV-3 and DENV-4 [5].
-Every subtype consumesdistinctive genotypes or lineage presentingbroad genetic variations of dengue serotypes [2].
-The virus is composed of seven non-structural proteins (NS1, NS2a, NS2b, NS3, NS4, NS4b, and NS5) and three structural proteins (core, membrane and envelope) [6].
+Every subtype consumes distinctive genotypes or lineage presenting broad genetic variations of dengue serotypes [2].
+The virus is composed of 7 non-structural proteins (NS1, NS2a, NS2b, NS3, NS4, NS4b, and NS5) and 3 structural proteins (core, membrane and envelope) [6].
 The vaccine developing against dengue is difficult due to genomic capriciousness as the vaccine should be active against all four subtypes of Dengue virus [7].
-Infection of one subtype of DENV results in life timedefense against the same serover however does not afford complete immunity against other serotypes [8].
-Thus an individual getting better from one type of Dengue virus in a prevalent area is probable to get infested through new subtypes as well as this later infection can base of more unadorned and life intimidating disease, two DENV-2 and DENV-3 are associated with severe disease along with secondary dengue infections among 4 serotypes[9, 10].
+Infection of one subtype of DENV results in lifetime defense against the same serover however does not afford complete immunity against other serotypes [8].
+Thus an individual getting better from one type of Dengue virus in a prevalent area is probable to get infested through new subtypes as well as this later infection can base of more unadorned and life intimidating disease, two DENV-2 and DENV-3 are associated with severe disease along with secondary dengue infections among 4 serotypes [9, 10].
 In Pakistan DENV-1, DENV-2 and DENV-3 serotypes from the recently detected in many cases and combination of DENV-1 and DENV-2 [4].

-Dengue fever isarboviral infection transmitted by female mosquitoes Aedes particularly Aedesaegypti.
-Other species like Aedes polynesiensis, Aedes also pictus, and several Aedes scutellaris can also transmit the disease person to person.
-Dengue can also get transferred by organ donations, blood products or blood transfusions and vertical transmission occurs during pregnancy has also been reported [11,12].
+Dengue fever is arboviral infection transmitted by female mosquitoes Aedes particularly Aedes aegypti.
+Other species like Aedes polynesiensis, Aedes albopictus, and several Aedes scutellaris can also transmit the disease person to person.
+Dengue can also be transferred by organ donations, blood products or blood transfusions and vertical transmission occurs during pregnancy has also been reported [11, 12].

 Dengue fever (DF) or break bone fever is a severe pyretic viral infection commonly presenting with bone, joint and muscular pains, headaches, leucopenia rash and rashes [13].
-Dengue hemorrhagic fever (DHF) is categorized by four major clinical signs: hemorrhagic phenomena, high temperature, frequently with hepatomegaly and in some severe cases, signs of cardiovascular failure.
-Such patients mightprogresshypovolemic shock causing from plasma leakage can be fatal known as dengue shock syndrome (DSS)[2].
+Four major clinical signs categorize dengue hemorrhagic fever (DHF): hemorrhagic phenomena, high temperature, frequently with hepatomegaly and in some severe cases, signs of cardiovascular failure.
+Such patients might progress hypovolemic shock causing from plasma leakage can be fatal known as dengue shock syndrome (DSS) [2].